humanetech-community/awareness-program/campaigns/aware-prepare/README.md

 <!-- Bullet list of the intended effects of the campaign, separated by empty lines. -->

-- Reach out to the target audience across all (social) media channels, and personal networks.
+- Reach out to the target audience across the personal channels of community members.

-- Make people aware how they can join, and be part of the solution to their growing tech worries.

-- Apply targeted recruitment tactics to find people in the roles we need for ongoing campaigns
+- Entice people to join as cooperator, and guide them through the onboarding process.

+- Help new cooperaters to find fitting project roles and activities to participate in.

 ## Audience

 <!-- The demographic audience the campaign is targeted to. -->

-- Everyone that is aware of our tech problems, and willing to help address it, but doesn't know how.
+- Every person that is a serious prospect to become a true Humane Tech activist.
+  - This means willing to help campaigning, willing to spend time improving.

 ## Success criteria